dajia/moudourisBrakes/wordpress/wp-content/plugins/gallery-plugin/readme.txt

 * The file uploader is added to the Galleries page in admin section.

 == Upgrade Notice ==

+= V4.2.8 =
+Bug with theme permissions was fixed.

+= V4.2.7 =
+Plugin functionality was updated for compatibility with Gallery Categories Plugin and Re-attacher Plugin.
+Gallery template checking functionality was updated.

 = V4.2.6 =
 The Dutch and Chinese language files are updated.
 We updated all functionality for wordpress 4.1.
 Templates are updated.